SintcoLTD/url/README.md

-# URL Redirector Web Application
+# Sintco URL Web Application

-The URL Redirector Web Application is a simple tool that enables users to create redirects for URLs.
+The Sintco URL Web Application is a simple tool that allows users to create redirects for URLs.
 This application is designed to accept a URL through a query parameter and redirect the user to the provided URL after a short delay, with an optional referral parameter.

 ## Features